 5. GCDC purchased vacant properties at the 2nd Street and Pennsylvania Avenue corner for redevelopment to a tenant’s retail specifications and to upgrade the appearance of this retail corner.

 6. GCDC assembled site information and with the County’s Land Bank secured commitment from Keystone Integrated Care to build a new secured commitment from Keystone Integrated Care to build a new (Westmoreland County’s only) medical marijuana dispensing building and parking at the corner of East Pittsburgh Street and Urania Avenue.

 7. GCDC facilitated the joint agreement of the Greensburg-Salem School District, Westmoreland County and City of Greensburg to LERTA, a 10 year tax abatement program to incentivize developers to build new and renovate older properties within the city.
 Developers committing to the project donate a portion of their abated tax to a fund enabling the purchase and upgrade of older properties within the city.

 To learn more about the LERTA program, click here.

-For over 40 years, GCDC through state and local programs has provided matching grant façade, storefront, sign upgrade and improvement grants to businesses and property owners to support improvement grants to businesses and property owners to support retail marketing, streetscape appearance and building upgrade initiatives.
+9. For nearly 50 years, the GCDC through state and local programs has provided matching grant façade, storefront, sign upgrade and improvement grants to businesses and property owners to support improvement grants to businesses and property owners to support retail marketing, streetscape appearance and building upgrade initiatives.
 In 2019, three projects leveraged over $1 million of private investment in Downtown Greensburg.

-GCDC developed South Pennsylvania Avenue Nature Park across from Zion Lutheran Church in 1990 by acquiring and removing an old building and building a green space park for use by shoppers and employees and to enhance streetscape beautification.
+13. GCDC developed South Pennsylvania Avenue Nature Park across from Zion Lutheran Church in 1990.
+This park is still enjoyed by pedestrians and enhances streetscape beautification.